Jiang15/Deep-Learning-Project-1/README.md

   - `ResNet.py`: condtains ResNet model
   - `Siamese.py`: condtains SiameseNet model
 - `helpers.py`: contains helper functions for training and testing
 - `test.py`: run to traininng the four models.
-It will training each models for 11 rounds and 25 epochs in each round.
+It trains each models for 11 rounds and 25 epochs in each round.
-Mean loss and accucy and its standard deviation will print at the end for three cases: simple structure, structure with weight sharing and auxiliary loss.

 ## Getting Started
 - Run `test.py` to train the four models.
+Mean loss and accucy and its standard deviation will print at the end for three cases: simple structure, structure with weight sharing and auxiliary loss.

 If you want to test cross validation to check learning rate for four models, please reset the boolean flag - 'run_cross_validation' varaible to true.